-FRP050 Introduction to Fire Protection 3 class hrs/wk.
-3 cr.
+FRP150 Introduction to Fire Protection 3 class hrs/wk, 3 cr.

 Introduces the philosophy and history of fire protection.
-History of loss of life and property by fire, responsibilities of fire departments in a community, organization and function of fire protection agencies and allied organizations, sources of professional literature, survey of professional career opportunities and requirements, and development of resume.
+Covers the history of loss of life and property by fire; responsibilities of fire departments in a community; organization and function of fire protection agencies and allied organizations; sources of professional literature; survey of professional career opportunities and requirements; and development of resume.
 Offered as needed.